Jraculea/SeatSniper/README.md

 2. **Download the matching ChromeDriver**:
    - Visit the [ChromeDriver Downloads page](https://googlechromelabs.github.io/chrome-for-testing/#stable)
-   - Select the version that matches your browser (`xxx.xx.xxxx.00` all the `x`s must match your browser version, but the `0`s don't need to)
+   - Select the version that matches your browser (`xxx.xx.xxxx.00` all the `x` must match your browser version, but the `0` don't need to)
    - Download the appropriate file for your operating system (Windows, macOS, or Linux)

    ![ChromeDriver Download](images/chrome_driver_download.png)